simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 Or, you can use the `--alias 'OLD=NEW'` option on the command line.
 This affects all entries.
 It's useful for trying out aliases interactively.

-OLD and NEW are full account names. hledger will replace any occurrence of the old account name with the new one.
+OLD and NEW are case sensitive full account names. hledger will replace any occurrence of the old account name with the new one.
 Subaccounts are also affected.
 Eg: